-Mid Sussex natural landscape is known for its outstanding rich variety of trees and pleasant wooded scenery.
-The Landscapes Team looks after:
+The Mid Sussex natural landscape is known for its many different trees and woods.

 - Parks and open spaces